romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 Wait until the files are processed.

 ## 6. Create a pull request for our theme

+A pull request is that we _request_ the author of Chess No. 25 to _pull_ or _merge_ our changes into the main Chess No. 25.

 Click **Code** in the top left corner.